 |For Grades and/or subjects||Enter a list of grades, subjects or grade.subject if relevant.
 For example, 9, English or 10.Mathematics.|

 |Unsubscribe users if they no longer meet the criteria||Membership will be adjusted during the daily synchronization.
 For example, if a Group is setup for the grade 9 students, at the beginning of a new school year, the membership will change to include the current 9 students.
 This checkbox is not required to unsubscribe people who are no longer connected to the school.
 When people are no longer members of a school they are dropped from all Groups.
 For example, when parents no longer have a student at a school, they lose all access to Groups.|

 Changing a group’s Setup form

 When a group is no longer needed, open the Setup form and set the type to Archived.
 This will remove the group from everyone’s desktop.
-The content is retained for the remainder of the school year.
-Just before a new school year begins Archived groups are deleted.
+The group will appear to be deleted from Edsby, but the content is retained for the remainder of the school year.
+Just before a new school year begins, Archived groups are deleted.
 Moderators and school administrators can change a group’s type to Archived.